HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 Strictly Necessary cookies are essential to providing our Services to you and cannot be turned off.
 - Our service provider Cloudflare (as mentioned above) may place bot detection cookies (such as "_cf_bm"), cookies for CAPTCHA products (like cf_chl_prog, cf_clearance, cf_chl_cc_XXX, cf_chl_seq_XXX, cf_chl_rc_i and cf_chl_rc_ni), and a load balancing cookie (_cflb) on the computers of visitors to our Services.
 Cloudflare do this in order to identify malicious visitors to our Services, to assist with web-traffic filtration, and to reduce the chance of blocking legitimate users.
 You can learn more about these cookies [here](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/).
 You cannot turn off Strictly Necessary cookies.

-#### Functional cookies

-Functional cookies are necessary to help our Services to work as intended.

-- Our site uses a functional cookie to record your theme preference (system, light or dark) to enhance your browsing experience.

 #### Analytics cookies

 Analytics cookies collect information about your use of our Services and enable us to improve the way they work.